Table of Contents

-There are many cases where tenants sue landlords in court for their damages stemming from the landowner’s negligence.
+In many cases, tenants sue landlords in court for damages stemming from the landowner’s negligence.
 If an issue exists where a tenant suffers injuries caused by the landlord’s inaction, the tenant can hire a personal injury lawyer.
-For example, what if a tenant slips and falls on an improperly maintained floor and the renter can prove the landlord failed to support this “common area” for any length of time?
+For example, what if a tenant slips and falls on an improperly maintained floor, and the renter can prove the landlord failed to support this “common area” for any length of time?

 If you suffered an injury caused by an easily repairable dangerous property condition, you have legal rights to sue in California Superior Court for negligence premises liability.
 The insurance company’s lawyers will answer the lawsuit you filed against the defendant landlord and their agents.
 Typically defendants will respond by disputing your compensation, medical treatment, pain and suffering, and lost wages claims, claiming they had no duty to repair or replace damaged and destroyed physical property.